 In almost 100 percent of patients with Von Hippel-Lindau syndrome, the disorder develops as the result of alterations in a specific gene known as VHL, which is located on chromosome 3 at position p26-p25.
 VHL is the only gene known to be associated with Von Hippel-Lindau syndrome.
 The protein produced by the VHL gene acts as a “tumor suppressor," which means that it helps to keep cells from growing and dividing too quickly and it promotes cell death.
 It also has a fundamental role in regulating the biological pathways involved with normal blood vessel growth.

 With the exception of egg and sperm cells, each cell of the body normally has two working copies of the VHL gene.
-Patients with Von Hippel-Lindau syndrome generally carry an alteration in one copy of the VHL gene in all the cells of their body.
-Von Hippel-Lindau syndrome patients are born and develop normally, but are at an increased risk of developing benign and malignant tumors.
-These tumors are believed to develop because, over time, the second working copy of the VHL gene may become altered within one or more cells.
+Patients with Von Hippel-Lindau syndrome generally carry a mutation in one copy of the VHL gene in all the cells of their body.
+Children with Von Hippel-Lindau syndrome are born and develop normally, but are at increased risk of developing benign and malignant tumors.
+These tumors are believed to develop because, over time, the second working copy of the VHL gene may become damaged within one or more cells.
 The loss of function of the second VHL gene copy leads to abnormal growth of the affected cells, increasing their chance to become cancerous.

 The phenomenon of mosaicism may occur in the following way:

 - An individual inherits two working copies of the VHL gene, one from each parent via the egg and sperm at the time of conception.
 As the first cell of the fetus divides, each new cell will receive two working copies of the VHL gene.